At QHS, all pupils will have opportunities to:

-All pupils have access to the MyMaths and BOFA website and we encourage the use of this at home and in school.
+All pupils have access to the MyMaths and BOFA websites and we encourage the use of these at home and in school.

 A regular lunchtime Maths clinic runs every Thursday and Friday.
 Pupils can receive one to one or small group assistance with any issue they have been encountering.

 From Reception through to Prep 3, the children are taught Mathematics by their form teachers.
 At the end of Prep 3, children are arranged into ability groups and taught by specialist Mathematics teachers.
 These groups follow the same syllabus, working at a pace which suits each pupil's needs.
 The groups are flexible and children are constantly re-assessed.
 This information is shared with both the pupil and the parents.